-CARE provides support and assistance to victims of sexual assault.
-The CARE Advocate can provide individual crisis counseling, and will accompany victims as desired during medical treatment, interviews by law enforcement or University investigators, student judicial proceedings, court hearings, and other proceedings associated with their complaint.
+CARE provides confidential support and assistance to victims of sexual harassment and sexual violence, including sexual assault, intimate partner violence, and stalking.
+The CARE Advocate can provide individual crisis counseling, and will accompany victims as desired during evidentiary exams, interviews by law enforcement or University investigators, student judicial proceedings, court hearings, and other proceedings associated with their assault or abuse.
 In addition, the CARE Advocate serves in an advocacy role for the interests and needs of the victim, and will discuss options and procedures regarding academic assistance, housing, safety, transportation, employment, and medical and counseling needs.
 With respect to academic matters, the CARE Advocate serves as liaison between the victim and instructors, departments, and dean's offices to make necessary arrangements for accommodations.
 The CARE Advocate also serves as liaison for issues of housing and safety, and will assist in changing on-campus housing if necessary.
 A CARE Advocate can explain the availability of, and provide assistance with, orders of protection, University no contact orders, and/or restraining orders.
 These services are available regardless of whether the victim chooses to report to the University, campus police, or local law enforcement.